owntracks/frontend/docs/config.md

   };
   ```

+### `map.zoomOffset`

+Offset the zoom level to account for different tile sizes.
+For example tiles with a
+size of 512x512 need an offset of -1 and for 1024x1024 an offset of -2.

+- Type: [`Number`]
+- Default: `0`

 ### `onLocationChange.fitView`

 Whether to re-fit the map's content into view or not when a location update is received.